Funding Call: Proposals for Small Events and Other Activities

 Inter-disciplinary proposals: collaborative proposals, involving applicants from more than one research discipline and/or more than one of the sectors outlined above

-Proposals from early career researchers (defined as having five years or less research experience post-PhD)
+Proposals from early career researchers (defined as having five years or less research experience post-PhD) and proposals from PhD students (though PhDs might want to team up with a more exprienced researcher).

 NOTE: All proposals must be led by a UK-based academic from an organisation that is eligible to receive RCUK funding (see rcuk.ac.uk/funding/eligibilityforrcs.